Anger in China at brutality in chemical plant protests

 China’s Ministry of Public Security did not respond to requests for comment.

-In an online statement posted late on Tuesday, the government of Maoming said a timeline had not been set for the project, which is still far from being approved.
+In a statement posted late on Monday on its official Weibo account, the government of Maoming, in the wealthy southern coastal province of Guangdong, said the project was still far from being approved.

-“We reiterate that this project is still under scientific study, and until the public has reached a full consensus it will not start,” it said.
+“If the majority of people are against it, the city government won’t make a decision contrary to public opinion,” it said.

-The city had previously called the protests a “grave violation” by criminals causing chaos.
+The city has previously called the protests a “grave violation” by criminals causing chaos.

-Maoming police said in a separate statement they would “rigorously safeguard social stability” and pursue “a small number of criminals” who had damaged public property after the city announced its plans for the chemical plant.

 The plant would be owned by the local government and state-controlled Sinopec Corp, China’s biggest refiner.